Convert Figma logo to code with AI

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

-• Tables are not always formatted 100% correctly - text can be in the wrong column.
+• Tables are not always formatted 100% correctly - multiline cells are sometimes split into multiple rows.

 Installation